 What if I can't find parking?

 We suggest trying to arrive 15 minutes early to class to beat the drop-off/pick up congestion.
 The back of the building also holds multiple parking spots, and some street parking is available.
-The FTS building across the street has also graciously given us permission to use their parking lot after 4:30pm and on all day on weekends.
+The FTS building across the street has also graciously given us permission to use their parking lot after 4:30pm and all day on weekends.

 Can we do a trial class?

 Yes, we offer a trial class for those unsure if they will have fun.
 Please call the office to set up a time.
 If your child does not enjoy the class, the trial is free.
 If you decide to enroll your child, the trial class will count as their first class.

 Note: We do not offer trial classes in September as this is our busy season.

 What happens if the class I want is full?

 Early Registration for the September-August season starts in June and to guarantee a spot we reccomend registering then.
 Registration is ongoing and all of our classes have waitlists available when you register and we will contact you when a space becomes available.
 It is best to waitlist your child for more than one time/day to increase the chances of getting a spot in a class.
 We can't tell how long your child will be on a waitlist as it depends on when children in the class move or cancel.
 All waitlists and classes are finished at the end of June or August.
 You will need to re-register for September classes.

 Do you offer make-up classes or refunds for missed classes?